 Asian Bedouins carried Entenschnabeläxte the will and Tüllenlanzen already in grave Khnumhotep II.

 In Beni Hassan displayed.
 In Stratum F, the earliest find of a sickle sword in Egypt could be made, which was used as a weapon in the early 1800 BC.

 In the 13th dynasty, the Hyksos already used an improved metal technology, which was achieved by imported bivalve soapstone models.
 Previously, only single-shell limestone or ceramic models were used.

 The new technology was adopted in the New Kingdom and led to advanced Egyptian metalworking.

 The introduction of horses and chariots attributed to Hyksos in Egypt could be confirmed by grave finds, such as horse skeletons were discovered in Auaris.

 Chariots and horses are attested in the 17th Dynasty but also textually.
-Depictions on reliefs in the Ahmose Temple of Abydos, discovered by Stephen Harvey in 1993, are already being used by the Ahmos ids to fight the Hyksos.
+Depictions on reliefs in the Ahmose Temple of Abydos, discovered by Stephen Harvey in 1993, are already being used by Ahmos to fight the Hyksos.

 Source: Núria Castellano, National Geographic